Wotcnt/Polyrifringence-Engine/README.md

 ---

-####    📛 Requiring specialized expertise or the willful intent to learn 📛
+####    📛 Requiring specialized expertise or the wilful intent to learn 📛

 ##### This project requires a strong background in physics (particularly optics and wave mechanics), Computers/GPU programming, recursive symbolic systems/recursion theory, and familiarity with AI concepts related to feedback and phase coherence.
 Users should have experience with scientific computing, Python, and CUDA or LLM's and similar technologies.
 The repository is best suited for researchers, developers, or enthusiasts comfortable with interdisciplinary technical and conceptual challenges, rather than beginners.
-###### This isn't to deter beginners, if you're willful and disciplined and can think from different lenses then you already have the capacity for improving yourself - Error and correction are integral to meaningful learning.
+###### This isn't to deter beginners, if you're wilful and disciplined and can think from different lenses then you already have the capacity for improving yourself - Error and correction are integral to meaningful learning.

 ---